7 Version control with Git and GitHub

 To understand how powerful formal version control like Git is, consider these questions:

-- How many files of different versions of a scientific document or thesis do you have lying around after getting feedback from your supervisor or co-authors?
+- How many different versions of a scientific document or thesis do you have lying around after getting feedback from your supervisor or co-authors?

-- Have you ever wanted to test an analysis in a file but ended up creating a new one to avoid modifying the original?
+- Have you ever wanted to test out something in a file and ended up creating a new one to avoid modifying the original?

 - Have you ever deleted something and wished you hadn’t?

 All these problems can be fixed by using formal version control!
-There are many good reasons to use version control, especially in science:
+Besides this, there are many good reasons to use version control, especially in science.
+Version control helps with:

-- More organised files and folders, since you only need one version of each file.
+- Keeping your files and folders more organised, since you only need one version of each file.

-- Easier collaboration, because you can work on a single file/folder in a single central location.
+- Easier collaboration, because you can collaborate on a single file/folder in a single central location.

-- Transparency of work done for others to see, which can protect against accusations of fraud or misconduct.
+- Complete transparency of who did what and when, which can protect against accusations of fraud or misconduct.

 - Claim to first discovery, since you have a time-stamped history of your work.

-- Easier to share your work with others, since you can share the repository with them.
+- Easing the process of sharing your work with others, since you can share the repository with them.

 There are several ways to use Git.
 In this workshop, we will use GitHub, which is a website that hosts Git repositories and builds on Git’s core features.
-This means that your Git repositories can be stored on GitHub, and you can manage your files and projects using Git through GitHub’s web interface.
+What this means is that your Git repositories can be stored on GitHub, and you can manage your files and projects using Git through GitHub’s web interface.

 Everything we do in this workshop (including storing and managing files and folders) will happen through the GitHub website.
 Behind the scenes, GitHub will use Git to track the changes we make.